The Riddle of a Murdered Slave

-In 69 A.D., the empire has had four Caesars; war makes ravages in Judea and famine threatens Rome where the newly crowned Emperor Vespasian settles his power.
+In 69 A.D., the Empire has had four Caesars, war ravages Judea, and famine threatens Rome, where the newly crowned Emperor Vespasian settles his power.

 Gnaeus Pontus flees the army and returns to Italy in an attempt to be forgotten, at least as long as it will take to justify his newly acquired fortune.
-But Rome is not the place where one can disappear and fortunes hid.
+But Rome is not the place where one can disappear and fortunes can be hidden.